Stress-linked pairs of vertices and the generic stress matroid: The generic stress matroid

 The following lemma shows that if an affine variety is defined over $\QQ$, then so is its dual.
-Its importance in our case will be that it lets us work with generic points of the dual variety.
-We give a proof sketch in the Appendix. \begin{lemma} If $X$ is defined over $\QQ$, then so are $C_X$ and $X^*$.
-In this case $X^*$ can be written as the closure of
+We give a proof sketch in \cref{appendix:prelims}. \begin{lemma} Suppose that $X$ is defined over $\QQ$.
+Then we have the following: \begin{enumerate} \item $C_X$ and $X^*$ are also defined over $\QQ$, \item $X^*$ can be written as the closure of